 BIOLOGICAL WEAPONS CONVENTION EXPERT MEETING CONCLUDES

-· Review of developments in the field of science and technology relevant to the BWC – how States Parties keep up with the rapid pace of advances in the life sciences and their implications for the Convention;
+- Review of developments in the field of science and technology related to the Convention;

 For further information, please contact:

 Ms. Ngoc Phuong van der Blij

 Political Affairs Officer, BWC Implementation Support Unit

 Fax +41 (0)22 917 04 83

 Visit our Website: www.unog.ch/bwc